mccann-research/assets/README.md

+# assets
-# signature-assets
+# assets.mccannresear.ch
-Logos and images for my email signature
+Static files and resources for Matthew McCann’s research and projects.